 If you apply and are accepted for your savings account choice, you need to fund the account.

-Deposits are made to your Raisin UK account and then processed by Raisin’s processing partners Starling Bank and Meteor Asset Management (MAM).
+Deposits are made to your Raisin UK Account and then processed by Raisin’s processing partners Starling Bank and Meteor Asset Management (MAM).

 MAM acts as a trustee and can therefore transfer your funds to your chosen provider on your behalf.
 However, the funds are always in your name and will remain free from any third-party right to sell or transfer the funds.